Manotomo-Alliance-Support-Squad/mano-aloe/frontend/src/tests/README.md

 ## Running the Tests

-Running from the commandline, jest will do test discovery in child folders, so make sure you run from the `frontend` directory.
-If you want to run a particular test file do
+When runing from the commandline and jest will do test discovery in child folders.
+To properly do source discovery, make sure you run from the `frontend` directory.

+If you have jest installed globally, and you want to run a particular test file do:

 ```bash
 # you should be in frontend/

 jest src/tests/<foldername>/test.module.js
 ```

+To run the entire unit test suite, use `npm test`.
+You can use it anywhere within the `frontend` directory.

+If you want to use your global `jest` you need to be in `frontend`.

 ## Adding Tests